meltyourface/blank/posts/Buddhist-practices/Guided-Meditation-Exploring-Interconnectedness-through-the-Bodhisattva-Path/index.md

 ## Title: Journey through the Cosmic Web of Interdependence

-Objective: To provide an immersive guided meditation experience in order to gain insight into the profound interconnectedness within Buddhism and our world.
+**Objective**: To provide an immersive guided meditation experience in order to gain insight into the profound interconnectedness within Buddhism and our world.

-Duration: 45 minutes
+**Duration**: 45 minutes

 Begin with setting the environment: